Shake your tail feather: Study finds cockatoos love to dance | DW | 09.07.2019

 Since then he has boogied to songs such as Cyndi Lauper's "Girls Just Want to Have Fun" and Queen's "Another One Bites the Dust."

-Analysis of the videos revealed that Snowball had a diverse repertoire of 14 dance movements and two composite movements and this behavior "could be a sign of creativity," the study found.
+Analysis of the videos revealed that Snowball had a diverse repertoire of 14 dance movements and two composite movements.
+This behavior "could be a sign of creativity," the study found.

 An earlier study by Patel in the same journal confirmed Snowball could bop along to the beat, but at the time, his moves consisted of head bobbing and lifting his feet, actions that have long been associated with courtship.